brunze/augmented/README.md

 `Augmented` is a library with some core-type utility methods that I frequently find myself copying across projects.
 It uses refinements instead of class modification for maximum control and an easy sleep at night.

 Many of the methods in `Augmented` facilitate a more functional style of programming and cover a few tiny gaps in Ruby's solid functional support.
+See more thoughts on this [blog post](http://blog.brunze.com/2015/using-ruby-refinements-fun-flow/).

 ## Installation